 Douglas Stewart is an accomplished producer, director, presentation trainer, writer, actor, dancer, and voice-over talent.
 He has over 100 professional theater and dance productions to his credit.
-Recently, he appeared at the 2016 Fringe Festival as Sheriff Traeger in Marcus Anthony's So Bright the Night.
-He also played the family patriarch, Frank Daugherty, in another original production of Anthony's play, The Booby Trap, at The Nimbus Theatre.
-His feature films include featured or supporting roles in Lightning Jack, Cold Feet, If You Could Say It In Words, Car Dealer, Tender Mercies, and Cultivating Charlie.
-On TV he has appeared in Dallas, Lazarus Man and Unsolved Mysteries.
-He has numerous national & regional commercials and industrial films to his credit including principal roles for Lupient Infiniti, Hyundai Motors, Lone Star Beer, Showbiz & Chuck E' Cheese Pizza, Walmart, Texas Instruments, Miller Brewing, Eastman Kodak, Southwestern Bell Telephone, and Bounce Fabric Softener.
+He has appeared in many leading roles onstage including Talk Radio, Fool for Love, Season's Greetings, A Life in the Theater, Harvey, A Christmas Carol, Who's Afraid of Virginia Woolf, El Gesticulador, and most recently at MTC's production of The Booby Trap at FUSION's Cell Theatre.
+In 2022, he appeared in The Seven, FUSION ‘s short works festival.
+His theater directing credits include The Booby Trap, Thom Pain, The Weir, Oleanna, Glengarry Glen Ross, Bleacher Bums, Greater Tuna, Talk Radio, Waiting for Lefty, Charlotte’s Web, A Christmas Carol, The Rivals, and Earth Day Rocks!
+His feature films include featured roles in Rust, Lightning Jack, Cold Feet, If You Could Say It In Words, and What About You?
+On TV, he has appeared as a dancer in Dallas, and co-starring roles in Lazarus Man, and Unsolved Mysteries.
+Stewart has numerous national & regional commercials, industrial films/corporate videos, and voiceovers to his credit including principal roles for Hyundai Motors, Lone Star Beer, Showbiz & Chuck E' Cheese Pizza, Walmart, Texas Instruments, Miller Brewing Company, Eastman Kodak, Southwestern Bell Telephone, Bounce Fabric Softener, and Mary Kay Cosmetics.
 Doug was a national spokesman for Mary Kay Cosmetics for several years.
-Many of Stewart's students have appeared on the stage and in feature film, network television shows, and national television commercials.
+Many of Stewart's students have appeared on the stage and in feature film, network television shows, and national-regional television commercials.